JohnDee15/tinyprinter.club-old/readme.md

 Next, we're going to claim the printer on the nord-sirious instance.
 Go to [https://littleprinter.nordprojects.co/](https://littleprinter.nordprojects.co/), sign in with Twitter, and click "Claim a printer".
 Enter the claim code you have and give it a name, then hit "Claim Printer".

 Congratulations, you now have a fake Little Printer!
-Save the `device.li` address, you'll need it later to add the printer to the (web)app.
+Save the [`device.li`](https://device.li) address, you'll need it later to add the printer to the (web)app.

 # Wiring it all up

 Next, we'll put it all together, connecting our Paperang to the network.
-For that, we use two projects: [sirius-client] and [python-paperang].
+For that, we use two projects: [sirius-client](https://github.com/ktamas/sirius-client) and [python-paperang](https://github.com/ktamas/python-paperang).
 They should really be merged into one.
 One day.

 Anyways, clone both of them from Github, and we'll start with some testing with the latter project.
 We're going to assume you have at least a passing understanding of both Python and Typescript.